ThalesPudim/AudioWriterAPI/README.md

 If you really want to use this code, you will need a unique Key on Google Cloud

-And for this you will need to install the .json of your Text-to-Speech API
+And for this you will need to install the .json of your Speech-to-Text API

 I recommend researching the internet to better perform this installation function.
 Thanks!